Mutual obligation requirements for principal carers

 A principal carer is someone who is the main care provider of a dependent child under 16.
 This can be someone like a parent or guardian.

-Only 1 person can be the principal carer of a child.
+Only one person can be the principal carer of a child.
 If you and your partner provide equal levels of care, you need to tell us who the principal carer is.

 Who has mutual obligation requirements